faastjs/faast.js/etc/faastjs.api.md

 // Warning: (ae-forgotten-export) The symbol "GoogleState" needs to be exported by the entry point index.d.ts
 //
 // @public
-declare type GoogleFaastModule<M extends object = object> = FaastModuleProxy<M, GoogleOptions, GoogleState>;
+export type GoogleFaastModule<M extends object = object> = FaastModuleProxy<M, GoogleOptions, GoogleState>;

 // @public
-interface GoogleOptions extends CommonOptions {
+export interface GoogleOptions extends CommonOptions {
     // Warning: (ae-forgotten-export) The symbol "GoogleResources" needs to be exported by the entry point index.d.ts
     // Warning: (ae-forgotten-export) The symbol "GoogleServices" needs to be exported by the entry point index.d.ts
     //